 While it may seem like intermittent fasting isn’t the best option for women, that’s not entirely true.
 Intermittent fasting may have many health benefits for women despite its possible effects on their menstruation.

 Overall, women attempting intermittent fasting need to ensure that they’ve modified their fasting plan to fit their health needs.
 Thankfully, as intermittent fasting becomes more popular, more women-specific research is being done.

 If you are pregnant, hope to become pregnant, have experienced eating disorders, or have general questions about your diet, it’s always a good idea to talk to your doctor before making significant changes to your diet.

 How Can Women Intermittently Fast?

 There are a lot of different ways to intermittently fast.
-You can decide which version is best for you, depending on your health goals.
+You can decide which version is best for you depending on your health goals.
 Some eating patterns are more restrictive, like fasting for 24 hours every other day, and others are less restrictive, like fasting for 12 to 16 hours a day up to three days a week.

 No matter which intermittent fasting method you choose, staying hydrated during both fasting and eating periods is essential.
-Of course, we are big proponents of a holistically healthy lifestyle.

 While there are no restrictions during eating periods, you should eat nutrient-rich, whole foods to fuel your body and mind.
 You can always enjoy the occasional sweet treat, but make sure most of your calories are from lean protein, fiber, veggies, and fruits that are high in vitamins and minerals.